Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Online Simulation

 \textbf{User History and Observation Update}.
-Using a predetermined user browsing model, clicked and skipped items are identified and appended to the user history, updating our record of user interactions.
-The corresponding user observation is updated simultaneously (1 for clicked items, -1 for skipped).
-This update process continues until the maximum iteration count $T=10$ is reached.
-In this online setting, we employ the \emph{dependent click Model (DCM)} of user browsing behavior, widely used in web search and recommendation~\citep{Cao2020FatigueAwareBF, chuklin2015click}.
-In the DCM, users begin with the top-ranked item, progressing down the list, engaging with items of interest and deciding to continue or terminate after each viewed item.
+Using a predetermined user browsing model, clicked and skipped items are generated and appended to the user interaction history (and the corresponding user observation is likewise updated, 1 for clicked, -1 for skipped).
+This process continues until a maximum iteration of $T=10$ is reached.
+In this online setting, we adopt the \emph{dependent click model (DCM)} of user browsing behavior, widely used in web search and recommendation~\citep{Cao2020FatigueAwareBF, chuklin2015click}.
+In the DCM, users begin by inspecting the top-ranked item, progressing down the list, engaging with items of interest and deciding to continue or terminate after each viewed item.

 \textbf{Experiment Results}.
-We conduct evaluation by measuring the proposed metrics at each iteration between different policies (for lack of space we only report results for interest coverage).
-We test whether policies that use uncertainty models outperform those that do not.
+We compare different recommendation policies by assessing various metrics at each iteration; due to space limitations, we report results only for interest coverage, see Table~\ref{tab:online_IC}.
 Specifically, we compute a ``cumulative'' version of interest coverage by reporting the interest coverage averaged across all users on all previously recommended items prior to the current iteration.
+Our goal is to test whether policies that use uncertainty models outperform those that do not, specifically, whether such policies can exploit the inherent uncertainty representation of user interests offered by GPR4DUR.

 We assume each policy recommends the top-10 items to each user at each iteration.
-Table~\ref{tab:online_IC} shows that methods using uncertainty (the bottom three rows) fairly reliably outperform those that do not (the top two rows, with \textit{Greedy} being UCB with $\beta=0$).
-The observation confirms the benefit of using GPR4DUR to explicitly model uncertainty in user interests and to drive exploration.
+Table~\ref{tab:online_IC} shows that methods using uncertainty (the bottom three rows) fairly reliably outperform those that do not (the top two rows, with \textit{Greedy} being UCB with $\beta=0$, where $\beta$ is the scaling factor of the variance term in UCB).
+The observation confirms the benefit of using GPR4DUR to explicitly model uncertainty in a recommenders' estimates of a user's interests and to use this to drive exploration.